nabeel-hussain/interview-preparations/dotnet-interview-question.md

 - Easier to understand
 - Facilitates refactoring

----
-# C# Object-Oriented Programming Concepts

-### What is the difference between method overloading and method overriding?
+### 2.3.
+What is the difference between method overloading and method overriding?

 **Method Overloading** occurs when multiple methods in the same class have the same name but different parameters (different number, type, or order of parameters).
 It's a compile-time polymorphism.